ecr05/MSM_HOCR/README.md

 This MSM github repository has been moved from CVS.
 It provides the source code for MSM specific functions.
 To run the code will require external libraries:

-FSL - you will need to compile from source (available here: https://fsl.fmrib.ox.ac.uk/fsldownloads/fsldownloadmain.html)
+FSL - you will the source code (available here: https://fsl.fmrib.ox.ac.uk/fsldownloads/fsldownloadmain.html)

 ELC - available here: http://www.f.waseda.jp/hfs/software.html

-FastPD - FSL have obtained a licence for this and the necesary version of this library will be released in the next version of FSL
+FastPD - FSL have obtained a licence for this and the necesary version of this library has been released in FSL

 Currently this repository is for development only.
 However, we are working on an install script to accompany this FSL release.
 If you are interested in obtaining binaries of the code please visit here: https://www.doc.ic.ac.uk/~ecr05/MSM_HOCR_v1/